NgocDuy3112/data-science-notebooks/README.md

 You need to install [Python](https://www.python.org/) and [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) in order to run the code in local.

+To update the repository, run the following command: `git pull`.

 Feel free to use and report any issues or questions about this repository.